UN rights body names panel to probe Israel, Palestinians - News Break

 UN rights body names panel to probe Israel, Palestinians

-GENEVA (AP) — The U.N.’s former top human rights official will be part of a new permanent panel investigating abuses in Israel, Gaza and the West Bank, the U.N.
-Human Rights Council said Thursday.

-The chairperson of the 47-member Human Rights Council appointed Navi Pillay, a former South African judge, to lead a commission of inquiry established following the 11-day conflict between Israel and the militant group Hamas in May.

-Pillay, who served as U.N. high commissioner for human rights from 2008 to 2014, is currently a judge at the International Court of Justice tribunal examining allegations of genocide in Myanmar.
+GENEVA (AP) — The U.N.’s former top human rights official will be part of a new permanent panel investigating abuses in Israel, Gaza and the West Bank.
+The chairperson of the 47-member U.N.
+Human Rights Council appointed former South African judge Navi Pillay to lead a commission of inquiry established following the 11-day May conflict between Israel and the militant group Hamas.
+Pillay served as the U.N.'s high commissioner for human rights from 2008 to 2014.
+Israel has criticized the creation of the panel and accused the Geneva-based Human Rights Council of bias against the Jewish state.www.wcn247.com

 Comments / 0